Afiru21/Development/README.md

 # Evaluation of the design and development of the website
 *This is an evaluation of the design and development of the website.*

-# Evidence of individual responsability, effective time- management including a time plan and witness testimony from your tutor.
+# Evidence of individual responsability, effective time management including a time plan and witness testimony from your tutor.
 *Thiese are some evidence that showcase my individual responsability and time nmanagement.*